MetaBarj0/carrier/README.md

 - by using virtual box shared folder capabilities, copying the repository (or part of it) into the shared folder
 - by using any other method you like

-Then, go to the `docker` folder and build manually the bootstrap image (this is the `0-bootstrap` project).
+Then, go to the `docker` folder and bootstrap your docker host using the bootstrap script located in the docker/bin/ directory.
 This project will build the bare minimum to build other images, it will create 4 docker images containing :

 - a `manifest` image, internally used to build other ones